• A

 The Regulations for Interim and Ongoing Assessments of Students at HSE University (abbreviated as ПОПАТКУС in Russian) govern the interactions between students, instructors, and administrative staff in organising the core process at the university—education.
 This document pertains to bachelor’s, specialist, and master’s programmes.

 The new edition of the Regulations has sparked much discussion and given rise to rumours among students.
-This page addresses the most frequently asked questions about the new edition, including specific queries from students.
+This page addresses the most frequently asked questions about the new edition.

 When does the new edition of the Regulations come into effect?
 How long will the 'old' rules apply, and what exactly are they?